Mehdierli/ProgrammingNotes/Angular.md

 ## What is HttpClient and its benefits?
 How do you perform Error handling for HttpClient?
 * HttpClient is an http api based on XMLHttpRequest interface, it enable angular to communicate with backend services.
 * use catch function. or inside the subscribe function to handle it.

-## what are operators
-* Operators are functions.
-There are two kinds of operators:
-* pipable operator
-    + A Pipeable Operator is a function that takes an Observable as its input and returns another Observable.
-It is a pure operation: the previous Observable stays unmodified.
-    + the operator that canbe piped to observables buy using .pipe() function.
-    + the pipable operator do not change the existing observable instance, they return a new one.
-    + such as filter.
-* creation operator
-    + functions that used to create an observable with some common predefined behavior.
-    + like of(), from()

 ## How can I select an element in a component template?
 * set local reference to an element, and use @ViewChild to access the element.